thomasleese/pypuregym/README.md

-# pypuregym
+# PyPureGym

-Python library for interacting with PureGym.
+Python module for interacting with PureGym.